 World Index of Molecular Visualization Resources: http://molvisindex.org/ (revised 2001)

-To ensure the highest quality production, your figures must be submitted in TIFF format according to the following minimum resolutions:
+To ensure the highest quality production, your figures must be submitted in TIFF or JPEG format according to the following minimum resolutions:

 - 1200 dpi (dots per inch) for black and white line art (simple bar graphs, charts, etc.)